IoT privacy and security concerns

 In recent years, the Internet of Things (IoT) has become ubiquitous.
-While just a decade ago it was a relatively new concept, you can now connected almost everything - from your fridge and coffee machine, to your security system and smartwatch - to the internet.
+While just a decade ago it was a relatively new concept, you can now connected almost everything - from your fridge and coffee machine, to your security system and watch - to the internet.

-While IoT devices bring numerous benefits, there are also a number of risks associated with these internet-connected gadgets.
+While IoT devices bring numerous benefits there are also a number of risks associated with these gadgets.
 Often, they present security holes, which allow hackers to break into them, infiltrate the network and steal confidential information.
 This becomes comes even more of a concern when these devices are running on your businesses' network.

 So just how secure is the IoT, should you ban all IoT devices in the workplace or should you instead opt to monitor and manage the risk?